bgd-labs/aave-proposals/src/AaveV3CapsUpdates_20230610/AAVE-V3-POL-CAPS-UPDATES-20230610.md

 The yield maximising strategy is current incentivised by two communities, Polygon Foundation and Stader Labs.
 These incentives encourage users to deposit either Liquid Staking Token (LST) into Aave v3 Protocl.

-This AIP, with support from Chaos Labs and a favour Snapshot, shall increase the Supply Caps to enable users to deposit funds in the stMATIC and MaticX reserves on Polygon v3.
+This AIP, with support from Chaos Labs and a favourable Snapshot, shall increase the Supply Caps to enable users to deposit funds in the stMATIC and MaticX reserves on Polygon v3.

 # Motivation